AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/understanding-goal-tracking-and-projected-registrations.md

    ![](assets/understanding-goal-tracking-and-projected-registrations-10.png)

-Example, let’s say 100 people have likelihood to register > 50% and 60 out of those 100 people registered.
+Example, let's say 100 people have likelihood to register > 50% and 60 out of those 100 people registered.
 Highly likely has 60% conversion.
 So, all member added to the program get likelihood to register values, then they are put into segments and as per the number of people registered in each segment conversion rate is calculated.

-**Q: What does "Registered and Higher” mean?**
+**Q: What does "Registered and Higher" mean?**

 A: Any person who is listed as registered, or any other status with an equal or higher step number.